-2.32.1.
-Definitions for Hydrogen Fuel. - A fuel composed of the chemical hydrogen intended for consumption in an internal combustion engine or fuel cell.

-2.32.2.
-Method of Retail Sale and Dispenser Labeling. - All hydrogen fuel kept, offered, or exposed for sale and sold at retail shall be in mass units in terms of the kilogram.
+- 2.32.1.
+Definitions for Hydrogen Fuel.
+A fuel composed of molecular hydrogen intended for consumption in a surface vehicle or electricity production device with an internal combustion engine or fuel cell.
+(Amended 2012) - 2.32.2.
+Method of Retail Sale and Dispenser Labeling.
+All hydrogen fuel kept, offered, or exposed for sale and sold at retail shall be in mass units in terms of the kilogram.
 The symbol for hydrogen vehicle fuel shall be the capital letter "H" (the word Hydrogen may also be used).